 Whichever option you choose for taking the Premium Tax Credit, you claim it by filing Form 8962 with your tax return.
 You'll need your Form 1095-A to fill out this form.

-If you used your credit to reduce your premiums, Form 8962 will tell you if you have any of the credit left over, in which case you could use it to reduce your taxes.
+If you used your credit to reduce your premiums, Form 8962 will tell you if you have any credit left over, in which case you could use it to reduce your taxes.